Table of Contents

 Florence: Visit the Cradle of the Renaissance:

-the summer after leaving Singapore was the Italian city of
+first stop of the summer after leaving Singapore was the Italian city

-apartment in Oltrarno, the city's old quarter, home to craftsman
+Oltrarno, the city's old quarter, home to craftsman and artists of

 In the summer of 2004 we began our vacation by